ocean-perception/uos_aruco_detector/README.md

 ```bash
 @reboot DISPLAY=:0 /bin/bash /home/pi/autostart_aruco.sh > /home/pi/cron_usr.log 2>&1
 ```
-and add the file autostart_aruco.sh from this repository to the home directory
+and add the file autostart_aruco.sh from this repository to the /home/pi directory

 Make it executable with
 ```bash